 have any rights?

 Yes.
 Before the Gardaí apply to the court to extend the amount of time your property will be designated as a crime scene they must give you notice of their intention to do this.
 You can then object to the order, though it is unlikely that a court would refuse to grant the order.
 However, the court may attach certain conditions to the order.
 These conditions are designed to protect your interests as the owner or occupier of the place designated a crime scene.

 Penalties and offences relating to crime scenes

-When somewhere has been designated as a crime scene, the Gardai have absolute control of that place.
-It is an offence to obstruct a Garda in exercising their powers or fail to comply with the directions of a Garda.
-You may be liable to a fine not exceeding 3,000 euro, or imprisonment for up to 6 months or both.
+When somewhere has been designated as a crime scene, the Gardaí have absolute control over that place.
+It is an offence to obstruct a Garda or fail to comply with the directions of a Garda when they are exercising their powers at a crime scene.
+You may be liable to a fine not exceeding €3,000, or imprisonment for up to 6 months or both.